Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 ### Checks mandatory attributes

-Asgardeo verifies whether the user's profile has values for all the [mandatory attributes](#define-mandatory-user-attributes) that are enabled for the application.
-If there are missing values, a screen is prompted for the user to enter the missing values.
+Asgardeo verifies whether the user's profile has values for all the [mandatory attributes](#define-mandatory-user-attributes) that are requested by the application.
+If there are missing values, Asgardeo will prompt the user to enter the missing values.

 ### Requests user consent